 Split peas are naturally soft and buttery when cooked.
 The soup is generally creamy all on its own, so if your soup isn’t thick and your peas aren’t soft by the time the cooking time is over, it may mean that your peas are old and too dried out.
 Otherwise, if you are looking for a creamier, thicker consistency, you could try a cornstarch slurry.
 You probably won’t need it though!

 Swap the lentils for split peas in this Instant Pot dal recipe.
-Once cooked you could add them on top of your salad or into a shrimp and zucchini stir fry for added protein and fibre.
+Once cooked you could add them on top of your salad.
 I have even been known to toss them into chicken noodle soup!
 Some people also make fritters, hummus, or split pea curry.
 I suggest instead of buying a small package of split peas, buy some in bulk.
 Dried pulses and legumes tend to have a long shelf life so not only are you reducing packaging but it’s more bang for your buck with all the ways you can use them!

 This soup doesn’t need anything else to complete it.
 However, I know the hungry teenager situation all too well.
 Here’s what I do sometimes!